“The Spectre x360 15 packs a lot of power and a beautiful display into a more diminutive chassis.”

 - Poor battery life

-The 2020 HP Spectre x360 15 is a 360-degree convertible 2-in-1 that is considerably smaller than its predecessor, but still has the option for reasonably powerful components and a lovely OLED display.
+The 2020 HP Spectre x360 15 is a 360-degree convertible 2-in-1 laptop that is considerably smaller than its predecessor, but still has the option for reasonably powerful components and a lovely OLED display.

 I reviewed the high-end model with a 10th-generation six-core Intel Core i7-10750H CPU, 16GB of RAM, a 1TB solid-state drive (SSD), an Nvidia GeForce GTX 1650 Ti Max-Q, and a 4K OLED display.
 This configuration comes in at $1,850 at HP.com and is intended for creative professionals who want the power of a 15-inch laptop with the flexibility of a 2-in-1.
 Let’s dig in.